Cybalt-SR/SpaceSimulator/README.md

 TrajectoryData initialTrajectory = new TrajectoryData(
-	mass,					// mass of the object in kg startingPos,			// a Double2 of the object's position startingVelcoity,		// a Double2 of the object's velocity startingAngle,			// angle of the object in degrees startingAngularVelocity	// angle of the object in degrees/second );
+	mass,					// mass of the object in kg startingPos,			// a Double2 of the object's position startingVelocity,		// a Double2 of the object's velocity startingAngle,			// angle of the object in degrees startingAngularVelocity	// angle of the object in degrees/second );